naj147/Aalto-Project/README.md

     !["Aalto Play"](http://imgur.com/a/3t1MI)

 ####End Note
-    I hope you've liked the application and looking forward for your feedback.
+    I hope you guys have liked the application and looking forward for your feedback.